 Town Hall 1: Stability Programs Through an Equity Lens

 We enjoyed the discussion at our Virtual Town Hall on April 22.
-Dawn Hyman of Fairfax County's One Fairfax initiative talked about equity versus equality, why disparities continue to persist, and how we all can use our growing understanding and resources more intentionally to bring about real, lasting change in our community.
+Dawn Hyman of Fairfax County’s One Fairfax initiative talked about equity versus equality, why disparities continue to persist, and how we all can use our growing understanding and resources more intentionally to bring about real, lasting change in our community.
 Our Programs Director Christina Garris discussed the evolution of our Food Bridge and Financial Assistance Programs and our ongoing efforts to meet our neighbors where they are and serve them in an equitable manner.
-Video Recording Below.
+Click Here or Watch Below.

 – White Fragility by Robin DiAngelo

 – How to be an Anti-racist by Ibram X. Kendi